ianstlaurent/river_change_analysis/README.md

-import matplotlib.pyplot as plt import numpy as np from scipy.ndimage import binary_erosion
+import matplotlib.pyplot as plt import numpy as np from scipy.ndimage import binary_erosion from rasterio.plot import show import rasterio

-# Import the Earth Engine Python API library
-import ee

-# Trigger the authentication flow.
-This will prompt you to sign in to your Google account.
-# You'll need to allow the Earth Engine Python API to access your account,
-# then you'll be given a code to paste into the prompt in Colab.
-ee.Authenticate()

-# Initialize the Earth Engine Python API.
-This prepares the API to make requests to Earth Engine's servers.
-# You need to do this before you can use Earth Engine functions.
-ee.Initialize()

 # Import the Google Colab drive module
 from google.colab import drive

 # Mount your Google Drive.
-This will make the files in your Google Drive accessible from this Google Colab notebook.
-# You'll be prompted to sign in to your Google account, and you'll need to allow Colab to access your Google Drive.
+This will make the files in your Google Drive accessible from this Google Colab notebook.You'll be prompted to sign in to your Google account, and you'll need to allow Colab to access your Google Drive.
 drive.mount('/content/drive')
 ```